tmanolis/matcha/README.md

 # Matcha

-Ce projet contient une application web avec un frontend React, un backend utilisant le framework Nitro basé sur Node.js, une base de données PostgreSQL et pgAdmin pour la gestion de la base de données.
+This project contains a web application with a React frontend, a Node.js backend using the Nitro framework, a PostgreSQL database, and pgAdmin for database management.

 ## Prérequis